- Yarra's first Climate Emergency Plan

 - Sped up the roll out of cycling infrastructure by trialling temporary bike lanes to inform permanent upgrades.

-- Created climate adapted green spaces by harvesting more stormwater to irrigate our parks.
+- Created climate-adapted green spaces by harvesting more stormwater to irrigate our parks, with over 10% of our total water consumption now coming from alternative sources.

 - Introduced zero carbon standards for new commercial and multi-residential developments.